fwcd/kotlin-language-server/BUILDING.md

 ## Atom plugin

 ### Development/Running
-To install the Atom plugin, first run `./gradlew :editors:atom:ide-kotlin:install` and then `apm link` inside the `editors/atom/ide-kotlin` directory.
+To install the Atom plugin, first run `./gradlew :editors:atom:install` and then `apm link` inside the `editors/atom` directory.

 That's it!
 To use the extension, just reload your Atom window.